 If you’re going to visit Dubrovnik with children, there are some ways you can increase your chances of having a grumpiness- (and complaint)-free trip with the little ones.

 1. Choose travel times that are easier on the kids

-We started our Europe trip in Italy (see my article on visiting Amalfi Coast with kids) and were originally going to take the ferry across the Adriatic Sea to Montenegro.
+We started our Europe trip in Italy (see my articles on Amalfi Coast and best places to visit in Italy with kids) and were originally going to take the ferry across the Adriatic Sea to Montenegro.
 The times seemed awful, though, so instead of punishing our kids like that, we found a really easy-to-handle (and cheap) flight combination on kiwi.com that meant the kids wouldn’t have to miss out on any sleep.

 From our last stop in Montenegro, Perast (in the Kotor area) it was only a few hours’ drive north to Dubrovnik.

 If you’re flying directly in to Dubrovnik with children and have a long flight, make sure to schedule some recovery time.
 And spend a little more if that’s what it takes to get a flight with decent departure and arrival times.

 2. Rent a car if you plan to travel elsewhere in Croatia